pearlbijoy/shelteriq/README.md

 A unified AI-powered command dashboard for disaster coordinators to monitor shelter occupancy and assess structural damage in real time — built at a hackathon in 48 hours.

-> Built by a team of 3.
+> Built by a team of 3-Navya Dixit, Saisree Vaishnavi, Pearl Bijoy.

 ---